EXPECTED DATE OF GRADUATION

 Check to make sure that the "expected date of graduation" on Albert accurately reflects plans for graduation.

 The add/drop period ends on Monday, September 15th - all registration activity must be in order by this deadline.

-The last day to complete your colloquium in time for a September 2014 BA is Friday, September 19th.
-Please make sure that all of your academic work has been submitted by this time as well.
-Aren't sure if you applied for summer graduation?
+The last day to complete the colloquium in time for a September 2014 BA is Friday, September 19th.
+Please make sure that all academic work has been submitted by this time.
+Have you applied for summer graduation?
 Be in touch with the NYU Registrar.

 JOIN THE ALUMNI NETWORK

 Join the 1,300+ alumni, students, and parents in the NYU Gallatin LinkedIn Group to increase your professional networks.
 Whether you're looking to make a career change or grow contacts in your current industry, we'll help keep you connected.

 The Gallatin alumni network has established groups in NYC, Los Angeles, San Francisco, Washington DC, and Boston & keeps growing!
 Update your information and we'll share news and event invitations, and you can stay in touch with Gallatin grads wherever you go.

 Senior year at Gallatin holds a number of exciting opportunities for students to develop new projects, share academic work, and to celebrate their academic achievements.
 Students continue taking Gallatin interdisciplinary seminars in their senior year and take advanced courses through NYU in their fields of focus.
 Advisers and students are working together closely during the last two semesters to support finishing with strong grades, a rich colloquium, and a valuable end to their undergraduate careers.

 In the penultimate semester of the senior year, students participate in the senior colloquium.
 The colloquium is a final oral examination involving a two-hour conversation with three faculty members.
 At the colloquium, students synthesize their learning experiences they have had in and out of the classroom into an integrated discussion based on a self-selected list of texts.